Lesmiscore/WalletGenerator.net/docs/HOW_TO_ADD_BTC-BASED_COIN.md

 The steps are easy if you don't wish to do more than other coins.

 - `this project` means [nao20010128nao/WalletGenerator.net](https://github.com/nao20010128nao/WalletGenerator.net) or your fork of it.
-- `your coins` means as-is, this doc uses [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin/blob/v0.16.3) for an example.
+- `your coin` means as-is, this doc uses [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin/blob/v0.16.3) for an example.

 # Investigate coin parameters and get what this project needs
 To add a coin, you need the following: